adwam12/project-1/ReadMe.md

 * GitHub Pages
 * Git

-## Challenges:

-* Creating different blocks/Tetromino
-* Making the Tetromino rotate around
-* General Tetromino movement
-* Emptying a full line and moving each Tetromino above down one
-* Collision detection

-By far the biggest challenge of this project was creating a working system for collision detection, both for filled blocks but also for the edges of the game board.
-A spot had to be empty for the Tetrino to rotate, move side to side and appear.

 ## Development:
 ### Setting the foundations
 I started the development by creating a working grid, that could have individual cells colored in by css.
 I wanted the grid to be modular so it could be easily changed if my project took an unexpected direction.
 The grid started as a 5x5 for testing purposes, meaning it consisted of 5 arrays, each containing 5 elements.
 For each element in the grid, I created an html "cell" who's behavior would be determined by class tags I could programatically add or remove.
 To move a single cell down, it would carry the "active" tag, meaning it was not an empty cell, then I would remove that active cell tag and add it to the cell below it, after calculating it's new position.